 This immune system reaction increases the production of skin cells.
 As the production increases, your skin cells die and regrow more quickly.

 This causes a buildup of immature skin cells, resulting in itchy patches.
 The patches can be red, discolored, dry, and very thick.
 They also may have a silvery appearance.

-Psoriasis has two main risk factors: your immune system and your genetics.
-These two factors affect your whole body, so you can develop psoriasis in many places.
-Psoriasis is most common on the scalp, knees, and elbows, but it can appear anywhere.
+Your immune system and genetics play a significant role in the development of psoriasis.
+These affect your entire body, so you can develop psoriasis in many places.
+Psoriasis is most common on the scalp, knees, and elbows but can appear anywhere.

-It may seem as though your psoriasis is spreading to other parts of your body if it becomes more severe.
-But in actuality, you’re having what’s called a flare-up.
+It may seem your psoriasis is spreading to other parts of your body if it becomes more severe.
+But in actuality, you’re having a flare-up.

 Psoriasis flare-ups can be triggered by various factors, including:

-- skin injury, like a cut or burn
+- skin injury, like friction, a cut, or a burn

 - dry air, either from the weather or from being in a heated room